• Skip to main content

 Homes on Fabre street.

 Turn left on Gilford, another quiet street.
 Gilford has some very good restaurants which you should consider going to if staying the night on the Plateau.
-Behind one of these, the Quartier General (pictured below) is Ruelle Modigliani (Modigliania alley) which is popular with organized walking tours.
+Behind the building that you see in the photo below is Ruelle Modigliani (Modigliania alley) which is popular with organized walking tours.
 Check it out, it is one of Montreal’s “green alleys” and has colourfully painted doors and a few installations created by neighborhood artists.
-One of Montreal’s best BYOB restaurants is on Gilford (the Quartier General).

 Gilford street.
 BBQboy’s Walking tour of Montreal’s Plateau Mont-Royal